CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/k8s/README.md

 7. If you haven't already, visit the GCloud console -> 'Cloud Domains' and verify that a domain name has been created.

     - We currently have one as `peerprep-g16.net`.
+        - This can be created under 'Cloud Domains' -> 'Register Domain' in the GCloud console.
     - We also associate a GCloud Global Web IP `web-ip` to this DNS record as an 'A' record.
+        - To set an IP DNS 'A' record, follow these steps:
+            1. Create an IP:

+                ```sh
+                gcloud compute addresses create web-ip --global
+                ```

+            2. Verify that it exists:

+                ```sh
+                gcloud compute addresses list
+                ```

+            3. Grab the IP address:

+                ```sh
+                gcloud compute addresses describe web-ip --format='value(address)' --global
+                ```

+            4. Associate it via the console:
+                - Cloud DNS -> 'Zone Name': peerprep-g16.net -> 'Add standard'
+                - Paste the IP address
+                - 'Create'

 8. Install the `cert-manager` plugin: